Teichlab/tracer/README.md

 `-c/--config_file <conf_file>` : config file to use.
 Default = `tracer.conf`
 `-s/--species` : Species from which the T cells were derived.
 Options are `Mmus` or `Hsap` for mouse or human data.
 This is only important for determination of iNKT cells in the `summarise` step because it defines the V segments that are indicative of iNKT cells.
 Default = `Mmus`.
 `-r/--resume_with_existing_files` : if this is set, TraCeR will look for existing output files and not re-run steps that already appear to have been completed.
 This saves time if TraCeR died partway through a step and you want to resume where it left off.
+`-m/--seq_method` : method by which to generate sequences for assessment of recombinant productivity.
+By default (`-m imgt`), TraCeR replaces all but the junctional sequence of each detected recombinant with the reference sequence from IMGT prior to assessing productivity of the sequence.
+This makes the assumption that sequence changes outside the junctional region are due to PCR/sequencing errors rather than being genuine polymorphisms.
+This is likely to be true for well-characterised mouse sequences but may be less so for human and other outbred populations.
+To determine productivity from only the assembled contig sequence for each recombinant set `-m assembly`.
+See the Methods section in the [manuscript](http://biorxiv.org/content/early/2015/08/28/025676) for more information on this.
+`--single_end` : use this option if your data are single-end reads.
+If this option is set you must specify fragment length and fragment sd as below.
+`--fragment_length` : Estimated average fragment length in the sequencing library.
+Used for Kallisto quantification.
+Required for single-end data.
+Can also be set for paired-end data if you don't want Kallisto to estimate it directly.
+`--fragment_sd` : Estimated standard deviation of average fragment length in the sequencing library.
+Used for Kallisto quantification.
+Required for single-end data.
+Can also be set for paired-end data if you don't want Kallisto to estimate it directly.

 ####Output####